Minneapolis North investigating apparent theft by booster club member

 Officials at Minneapolis North High School are investigating a reported theft of as much as $40,000 from the school's booster club, according to a post on the school's Facebook page Friday.

-An officer of the North High Booster Club has admitted to the theft, which was discovered by the group's treasurer, according to the post.
-The incident was reported to Minneapolis police at the Fourth Precinct and "We expect a quick investigation & expect charges to be filed & pressed," the post said.
+An officer of the North High Booster Club has admitted to the theft, which was discovered by the group's treasurer, North Principal Mauri Melander Friestleben said.
+The incident was reported to Minneapolis police at the Fourth Precinct and "We expect a quick investigation & expect charges to be filed & pressed," she posted.

+The North community first learned of the theft in Friestleben's post Friday.

 Commenters on the Facebook page expressed shock and sadness Friday.